dr-cabal

 cp $(cabal list-bin exe:dr-cabal) ~/.local/bin/dr-cabal

-ℹ️ NOTE: Make sure the ~/.local/bin
+ℹ️ NOTE: Make sure the ~/.local/bin directory or the

-directory of your choice is listed in $PATH
+directory of your choice is listed in $PATH.

 How to use?

-usages comprises two steps:
+dr-cabal usages comprises two steps:

 - 👀 Watching

-output and recording data into a JSON file.
+cabal build output and recording data into a JSON file.

 - 🌈 Producing pretty profiling results.